 In the West, most political parties have compromised and now set targets restricting migration.
 In Asia, it is estimated that 700,000 people are trafficked annually (out of the ILO's estimate of 20.9 million people being in forced labour globally).
-Here, Australia - perhaps because so much of the white population descends from transported ancestors - has played something of a lead in programmes to combat trafficking in South East Asia.41 What is significant is that it has had to work regionally through ASEAN because of the (unstated) political complicity in trafficking within certain of its 10 member countries.
+Here, Australia - perhaps because so much of the white population descends from transported ancestors - has played something of a lead in programmes to combat trafficking in South East Asia.45 What is significant is that it has had to work regionally through ASEAN because of the (unstated) political complicity in trafficking within certain of its 10 member countries.

-In sum, this means that nation states have been at best inactive towards human trafficking and only rarely pro-active towards combatting it.
+In sum, this means that nation states have been at best inactive towards human trafficking and only rarely pro-active towards combating it.
 The phenomenon of trafficking has increased, but the 'constraining contradiction' in which their 'economic interests' embroil them entails a negative feedback loop, rather than making even the most democratic governments pro-active in eradicating trafficking.
 That seems to account for the delayed opposition to it and equally for the main initiatives having come from supra-national agencies, particularly the UN and ILO.

-By 2012, 154 countries had ratified the UNODC Protocol to Prevent, Supress and Punish Trafficking in Persons, Especially Women and Children.
-By the same date, 134 countries and territories had enacted legislation criminalizing trafficking, meaning that the percentage of those without an offence designating this activity as criminal had halved between 2008 and 2012.42 Nonetheless, the Council of Europe's GRETA (Group of Experts on Action Against Trafficking in Human Beings), which produced the first assessment of the UK since its anti-trafficking convention came into force in 2009, stated that there were indications that increasing numbers were being brought in to work for purposes of sexual exploitation and forced labour.
-However, of the hundreds identified as having been trafficked only 29 people were convicted of the offence of being traffickers in 2010.43 Thus, the
+By 2012, 154 countries had ratified the UNODC Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children.
+By the same date, 134 countries and territories had enacted legislation criminalizing trafficking, meaning that the percentage of those without an offence designating this activity as criminal had halved between 2008 and 2012.46

+44 See Annie Phizacklea, 1990, Unpacking the Fashion Industry, Routledge, London.

-41 Australian Aid.
-'Prime Minister announces new programme to combat human trafficking' http://www.ausaid.gov.au/HotTopics/Pages/Display.aspx?QID=882 (downloaded 19.09.2013.
+45 Australian Aid.
+'Prime Minister announces new programme to combat human trafficking' http://aid.dfat.gov.au/HotTopics/Pages/Display.aspx?QID=882 (downloaded 19.09.2013).

-42 Executive Director's 'Preface', UNODC, Ibid., p.
+46 Executive Director's 'Preface', UNODC, Ibid., p.
 1.